malleable web pages

 Coding up a malleable web page feels like writing a Google Doc.

-1. You write the front-end code
+1. You write some front-end code

-3. Other people can use it immediately
+3. Press "save" and other people can use it too

 scenarios